-Wednesday, Jan.
-16 Deadline for institutions to submit their complete schedules online.
-Friday, April 12 Bid information for selection of regional and super regional sites available online at www.ncaa.org.
-Thursdays, April 18, April 25, May 2 and Monday, May 6 Published rankings.
-Friday, April 26, 5 p.m.
-Eastern time Deadline for submitting bid materials to serve as a host institution for a 2019 regional or super regional tournament.
-Sunday, May 5 Selection of teams.
-Monday, May 6, 1 p.m.
+Tuesday, Jan.
+26 Deadline for institutions to submit their complete schedules online.
+Monday, March 29 Bid information for selection of regional sites available online at ncaa.org.
+Monday, April 12, 5 p.m.
+Eastern time Deadline for submitting bid materials to serve as a host institution for a 2021 regional tournament.
+Thursdays, April 29, May 6, May 13 and Published rankings.
+Monday, May 17 Sunday, May 16 Selection of teams.
+Monday, May 17, 1 p.m.
 Eastern time Online selection show to announce teams and regional sites selected for the championship.
-Tuesday, May 7, 11 a.m.
+Tuesday, May 18, 11 a.m.
 Eastern time Regional teleconferences with respective regional host and participating teams.
-Friday-Sunday, May 10-12 Regionals.
-(Note: Regionals that include a team with a no-Sunday play policy will be conducted Thursday-Saturday, May 9-11.)
-Monday, May 13, noon Eastern time Teleconferences with respective super regional host and participating teams.
-Friday and Saturday, May 17 and 18 Super regionals.
-Monday, May 20, 11 a.m.
+Friday-Sunday, May 21-23 Regionals.
+(Note: Regionals that include a team with a no-Sunday play policy will be conducted Thursday-Saturday, May 20-22.)
+Monday, May 24, 11 a.m.
 Eastern time Teleconference with eight teams advancing to the finals.

-Thursday-Tuesday, May 23-28 Championship at Suddenlink Field, Tyler, Texas; host - The University of Texas at Tyler.
-Monday-Wednesday, June 18-20 Committee annual meeting (Indianapolis).
+Thursday-Tuesday, May 27-June 1 Championship at Moyer Park, Salem, Virginia; hosts - Old Dominion Athletic Conference and the City of Salem.
+Monday-Wednesday, June 21-23 Committee annual meeting (virtual).